 The egg yolk stores food and nutrients.
 It contains fats, vitamins, and energy needed for growth.

-The chalaza is a twisted, white strand that holds the yolk in the centre of the egg and keeps it stable.
+The chalaza is a twisted, white strand that holds the yolk in the center of the egg and keeps it stable.

 The air cell is a small pocket of air at the wide end of the egg.
 It helps the chick breathe before hatching and grows as the egg ages.

-The germinal disc is a small white spot on the yolk where a chick can begin to develop if the egg is fertilised.
+The germinal disc is a small white spot on the yolk where a chick can begin to develop if the egg is fertilized.